-Photointerpretation and field check 1976 This map has not been edited or reviewed for conformity with Geological Survey standards and nomenclature.

-ACTIVE OR RECENTLY ACTIVE LANDSLIDE Complex landslide composed of earthflow, debris slide, earth and rock slump.
-Identified from historical records, and from scars, debris and other field evidence Ground extremely unstable: sliding accelerated by excavation, loading and changes in drainage conditions.
-May include areas with several active slides too small to
+from aerial photographs: 1:78,000 (black and white) 1977 Photointerpretation and field check 1977 This map has not been edited or reviewed for conformity with Geological Survey standards and nomenclature.
+ACTIVE OR RECENTLY ACTIVE LANDSLIDE Complex landslide composed of earthflow, debris. slide, earth and rock slump.
+Identified from historical records, and from scars, debris and other field evidence.
+Ground extremely unstable; sliding accelerated by excavation, loading and changes in drainage conditions.
+May include areas with several active slides too small to be shown separately.
+Questioned where doubtful.
+OLD LANDSLIDE Area of extensive hummocky ground caused by earthflow and earth and rock slump.

-OLD LANDSLIDE

-Area of extensive hummocky ground caused by earthflow and earth and rock slump.
 Lacks clear evidence of active sliding.
 Relatively stable in natural, undisturbed state, generally not affected by small structures properly sited in areas away from the edge of the toe; can be reactivated by extensive, rapid excavation, loading, and changes in ground water and surface water conditions.
 Area of old landslide probably includes recent ones not identified from field evidence or otherwise documented.
 Upslope boundary of landslide generally defined by modified scarp, but downslope (toe) may be gradational and not well defined.
-Questioned individual slides are not identified.
+Questioned COMBINATION LANDSLIDE Area of recent and old slides in which individual slides are not identified. where doubtful.